-In 2015 we have the exciting opportunity to begin Chinese Mandarin across the school.
+In 2015 we began teaching Chinese Mandarin across the school.

 What you might already know